code-me-matcha/visualization/02_activities/assignments/assignment_3/tableau-viz-desc.md

         I chose to exclude minor recipients and non-funding metrics to avoid clutter, focusing on clear flow and visualization.

     > What ‘underwater labour’ contributed to your final data visualization product?
         Underwater labour that contributed to my final data viz product includes data collection from government soruces, cleaning (standardizing formats, grouping free-form responses or sentence responses in the 'Description' column), exploratory analysis, and testing iterations.
 These ensure accuracy and relevance but are often unseen.
-Additionally, underwater labour was also required for the Sankey Tableau viz extension to be created, which greatly streamlined the process of making this chart in Tableau as the chart was not a readily available chart type.